How to Budget and Save Money on a Low Income

 A guide to budgeting and saving money on a low income

-Managing money on a low income can feel challenging, especially when essential expenses continue to rise.
-However, developing strong budgeting skills can help you better understand where your money goes, make informed decisions, and reduce financial pressure over time.
-A clear budget can also help you prepare for irregular costs, build savings gradually, and feel more confident about your financial choices.
+Managing money on a low income can be challenging, particularly when essential expenses continue to rise.
+Developing budgeting skills may help you better understand where your money goes and support more informed financial decisions over time.

 This guide explains how to budget on a low income in a practical, easy-to-follow way.
-You’ll learn how to track income and expenses, identify areas where adjustments may be possible, understand government support options, and explore realistic budget examples for Australian households.
-The information is designed to improve financial literacy and help you make informed decisions based on your own circumstances.
+You’ll learn how to track income and expenses, identify areas where adjustments may be possible, understand government support options, and review illustrative budget examples for Australian households.
+The information is general in nature and intended to support financial literacy.

 Any references to products or services are general in nature and provided for information only.